 A kettle with limited supplies for making hot drinks – two sachets of instant coffee, two Twining’s tea bags, UHT milk and sugar/sweetener – was provided.

 Although there were no USB charging points, power points were plentiful throughout the room.
 Unusually, there was no in-room safe, fridge, or iron and ironing board in the room.

 Facing the entrance to the bathroom was a small vanity unit that housed a reasonably powerful hairdryer.
 The bathroom was clean and functional with a powerful shower, large mirror and good lighting.

 Complimentary Wi-Fi is available for all guests staying at Premier Inn Leeds City Centre.
 Whilst this is not lightning fast, it is adequate for checking email and for Internet browsing.

 For a faster connection, purchase Ultimate Wi-Fi costing £5 for 24-hour access.

 Eating and drinking at Premier Inn Leeds City Centre

 The standard Premier Inn Thyme Bar & Grill, serving dinner and breakfast, is on the ground floor.
 There is also a bar and a 24-hour Costa Coffee outlet.

-From £8.99 (June 2021 price) you can eat as much as you like from their extensive menu, from healthy fruit and yoghurt, through to a full English Breakfast, pastries and pancakes.
+From £9.50 (October 2022 price) you can eat as much as you like from their extensive menu, from healthy fruit and yoghurt to a full English Breakfast, pastries and pancakes.

 Is Car Parking Available at Premier Inn Leeds City Centre